-- The nerve that supplies the facet joints and some of the muscles in your neck (cervical spine) is called the Medial Branch of the Dorsal Ramus.
-By deliberately damaging this nerve using heat from radiofrequency waves, the aim is to stop the nerve carrying the pain signal from the joints in your neck. - Sometimes the joints in the cervical spine (neck) can refer pain into the back of your head.
-Rhizolysis/RFL may reduce or resolve these symptoms, especially if they felt better, even temporarily, after your Medial Branch Block Injection. - By giving you a window of pain relief from your pain, this enables you to gradually return to increased levels of activity and exercise.
-In the long term exercise has been shown to be the best way to manage chronic neck pain.
+- The nerve that supplies the facet joints and some of the muscles in your lower back (lumbar spine) is called the Medial Branch of the Posterior Ramus.
+By deliberately damaging this nerve using heat from radiofrequency waves, the aim is to stop the nerve carrying the pain signal from the joints in your lower back. - Sometimes the facet joints in your back can refer pain into the top part of your leg, but usually the back pain is worse than the leg pain.
+Rhizolysis may reduce or eliminate this leg pain, especially if it reduced, even temporarily, following your Medial Branch Block injection.